 I'm really up against it on time.

-This is a complex thing, but we try to make it understandable.
+I'll try to make this a complex thing, but we try to make it understandable.

 I'll give it a shot when we come back.

-The Obama administration said it is suspending existing agreements with Arizona police over enforcement of federal immigration laws, and said it has issued a directive telling federal authorities to decline many of the calls reporting illegal immigrants that the Homeland Security Department may get from Arizona Cops.
+The Obama administration said today, Janet Napolitano, in the wake of the Supreme Court ruling, the Obama administration said it is suspending existing agreements with Arizona police over enforcement of federal immigration laws and said it has issued a directive telling federal authorities to decline many of the calls reporting illegal immigrants that the homelands.

-Don't call us Arizona.
+Don't call us, Arizona.

-We're suspending whatever agreements we had.
+We're suspending whatever agreements we have.

 Don't call us about illegals.